na-na-hi/renget/archive/oypro.md

 	Items in here cannot be stolen or lost during an adventure.
 They are kept protected in the base.
 However, they cannot be drawn from as they are in storage.
 Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
-1. Eᴍᴘᴛʏ | Vacant inventory slot.
+1. Black Gummi | Gives +10 IQ points to Dark-Types.
+Gives +5 to other types.
+Tastes like licorice.
 2. Eᴍᴘᴛʏ | Vacant inventory slot.

 **RP/QUEST STORAGE (∞ slots)**